A “Prayer of Saint Ephrem the Syrian (306-373)”: actually an excerpt from Ephraem Graecus, CPG 4085

 Other parts of De fine mundi come from a range of other works by Ephraim Graecus, for which we possess no Latin translation.
 Unless we hypothesise the existence of now-lost Latin translations, we must presume that the author knew Greek.

 The Greek text of De beatitudine animae / Beatitudines aliae capita viginti contains the idea in similar wording, but without the “assumuntur” of the Latin.
 This work consists of 19 short blessings, and then, as chapter 20, a long section of text.
 It is hard not to look at the imbalance and feel that chapter 20 does not belong with the blessings; particularly when we look at the Sermo utilis de paenitentia and find the same ideas on the same page, although in two separate sentences.
-Chapter 20 is, perhaps, a summary of material culled from the sermo utilis?
+Chapter 20 is, perhaps, a summary of material culled from the Sermo utilis?

 It should be added that neither Greek work was translated from Syriac, as far as we know.[13]

-Perhaps we might speculate a little ourselves.
+Perhaps we might speculate a little here ourselves.
 As we have seen, the author of De fine mundi was clearly a Latin, as he copied from a form of the text only present in the Latin translation of De beatitudine animae.
-So this translation must already have been made.
+So that translation must already have been made.
 It is known that this translation was made early, not least because a manuscript exists written around 700 AD.
 However the author was also clearly familiar with ideas from a range of works by Ephraim Graecus, of which no Latin translations are now known to exist.
 If we reject the hypothesis that a lot more of Ephraim Graecus was translated into Latin in antiquity, and then lost, we must conclude that he was also fluent in Greek, and had ready access to manuscripts.
 We also know that he refers to the “brother emperors”.

 I suggest that the author was a westerner, living in Constantinople, sometime after the reign of Honorius and Arcadius – the brother emperors – and aware of the Roman collapse in the west, and of Persian attacks in the East, and in a place and time where there was intense interest in the subject of the end of the world, as might well have been the case in that period.
 The mass of western refugees in Constantinople at the second quarter of the 5th century fits this period nicely.
 On the other hand there was relatively little in the way of Persian wars until 502 AD, other than the brief wars of 421-2 and 440.
 There are references to the Nestorian debates in the Ephraim Graecus collection, and also to the Theotokos.
 Perhaps we might speculate from all this that De fine mundi was written by a Latin speaker in Constantinople around 450 AD?